How AlphaBot Works

 Create

 Pick a ticker, name, and logo.
 Your Strategy Vault deploys on a bonding curve in 60 seconds.
 The bonding curve uses a constant product formula (x * y = k) with virtual reserves, which means the token price starts low and rises predictably as more people buy in.
 There is no pre-mine, no insider allocation — every token is minted on the curve at a fair, mathematically determined price.
-Vault creation costs 0.1 SOL and requires nothing more than a Solana wallet.
+Vault creation is free — you only pay Solana gas.

 2